thesea2201/lut-dailoc/README.md

 The script saves both images and optionally displays them.
 Duplicate timestamps in the API response are deduplicated using the last occurrence.

+### Telegram alerts

+If you set the following environment variables, the script will send a Telegram notification whenever the latest `qvevugia` or `qvethubon` reading exceeds a threshold (default `6000`):

+- `TELEGRAM_BOT_TOKEN`: Bot token obtained from BotFather.
+- `TELEGRAM_CHAT_ID`: Chat or group ID to receive the alert.
+- `TELEGRAM_THRESHOLD` *(optional)*: Override the alert threshold.

+Leave these variables unset to disable alerts.

 ## Deploying on a VPS

 1. **Clone and prepare the project**